Altamira Gathering

-The Altamira Gathering was a five-day media conference organized by the Kayapo people in an effort to raise awareness of the ecological and political atrocities committed by the Brazilian government and by illegal gold mining also.
+The Altamira Gathering was a five-day media conference organized by the Kayapo people in an effort to raise awareness of the ecological and political atrocities committed by the Brazilian government and illegal gold mining.

 Between February 19 and 24 in 1989 over 600 Amazonian Indians gathered at the port city of Altamira at the banks of the Xingu river.
 The protest was organized by the Coordination of the Indigenous Organizations of the Brazilian Amazon.

 The Altamira Gathering was the first large gathering of all groups that were threatened by the creation of the Belo Monte Dam, originally called the Kararao Dam but renamed at the time of the gathering.
 Over 500 Kayapo and 100 members of 40 other indigenous nations whom the Kayapo invited to join them rallied to voice their views on the dams and the destruction of the forest.
 Five days of meetings, speeches, press conferences, and ritual performances by the Kayapo were executed without a major hitch.
+Plans for the hydro-electric dams that were proposed on the Xingu River were not clearly outlined to the surrounding communities, according to local Indigenous groups.
+Concerns arose as the plans for a dam were expected to result in flooding in areas inhabited by Indigenous communities.

+This created discourse about displacement issues, and how cultural connections to the land seemed to be disregarded.
+It was argued that the dams proposal prioritized Brazilian national development projects over the livelihood and safety of the populations most affected by its implementation.

 Much of the credit for the event belongs to the Ecumenical Center for Documentation and Information.
 The event required handling many logistical tasks that led to the success of the meeting; this included the transportation, lodging, and feeding of hundreds of indigenous people while constructing a large encampment with traditional Kayapo shelters at a Catholic church retreat outside the town.
 Transport for the indigenous peoples was funded by Anita Roddick of the Body Shop.